 Ethiopia

-Insecurity, a challenging economic situation and the devastating impact of climate change has exacerbated the need for humanitarian assistance in the country
+Insecurity, a challenging economic situation and the devastating impact of climate change have exacerbated the need for humanitarian assistance in the country

 Hawa, mother of ten, fled violence in Sudan with her children and 80-year-old mother.
 She now lives in the Kurmuk transit centre in northwestern Ethiopia.